cbrackley/capturec-tools/README.md

 # CaptureC-tools

 Some programs for downstream analysis of CaptureC data.
+All can be compiled using the same Makefile with the command 'make'.

 #### directionality
 Program to measure any bias in the direction of interactions from a set of CaptureC interaction profiles.
 Gives a value for each profile/probe.
 Previously I think I called this asymmetry.